infogamer-tools/proxyscraper/README.md

 ## 📚 Use Cases

-- Web scraping & crawling
+- Web scraping & crawling (with permission)
-- Security testing (pentesting, bug bounty)
+- Security research & bug bounty
-- Accessing geo‑restricted content
-- Load testing & network analysis
+- Network analysis & testing
-- Avoiding rate limits
+- Educational projects and learning

 ---

-## ⚠️ Disclaimer
+## ⚠️ Important Disclaimer

-This tool is intended for **educational and ethical purposes only**.
+**This tool is intended for educational and ethical purposes ONLY.**

+- You must **not** use it for any unauthorized, illegal, or unethical activities.
+- The proxies collected are **publicly available**; their quality, legality, and anonymity are not guaranteed.
-You are responsible for complying with the terms of service of any website you access using these proxies.
+- You are solely responsible for complying with all applicable laws and the terms of service of any website you access.

-The proxies collected are **publicly available**; their quality and anonymity are not guaranteed.
+**Modification & redistribution** of this code are allowed, provided:
+- You do **not** use it for unauthorized or unethical purposes.
+- You retain proper credit to the original author (**info.gamer** / **infogamer-tools**).
+- Any repost clearly states these same usage restrictions.

+By using this tool you agree that **info.gamer** / **infogamer-tools** cannot be held liable for your actions.

 ---